-If you're in the market for a high-performance laptop, you have plenty of choices.
+There are plenty of high-performance laptops on the market.
 Unfortunately, you'll have to navigate a minefield of inferior options.
-Our laptop reviews and buying guides are here to help you find and compare the best 2015 laptops for your needs and your budget.
+Our laptop reviews and buying guides are here to help you find the best laptop for your needs and your budget.

 The HP Pavilion x360 is a solid performer with strong speakers, but it has a dim display and too much preloaded junk.

 The HP Omen delivers good gaming performance and nearly 7 hours of battery life in a lightweight chassis, but the screen could be better.

 Sporting Nvidia's GTX 1070 GPU, the Asus ROG G752VS OC Edition offers better gaming performance than last-gen systems for hundreds less.

 With a compact chassis and a beautiful display, the Lenovo Yoga 710 is a great 2-in-1 for the money.

 Acer's powerful Predator 17 X offers even better performance than a lot of top-tier boutique gaming notebooks, but for hundreds less.

 The Lenovo ThinkPad 13 Chromebook's comfortable keyboard and long-lasting battery make a great work machine, but the display isn't vivid.

 The first mobile workstation with VR support, the MSI WT72 6QN offers powerful performance and a stunning 4K display.